daryaclark/JumboForgeLab/project0MLmax.md

     sudo pip3 install teachable-machine

     ```
 However, the code currently runs using OpenCV, so we need to change this to run with the Picamera.
+Note, this is only the portion that needs to be replaced, and the initialization of libraries and model loading are still necessary.

 ```